 The name says it all.
 GamerOS is an arch-based alternative to SteamOS.
 After installing it on your PC, it will directly boot into Steam Big Picture.
 For starters, Steam Big Picture is a new mode of Steam designed to be used with TVs and Game controllers.

 So, basically, installing GamerOs will turn your computer into a gaming console.
 Additionally, you can also play non-steam games using Steam Buddy.
 The OS also supports a wide range of console controllers.
 More about the OS here.
+If you are someone who is looking for the Linux distro that looks beautiful and doesn’t compromises with your work, you can check out our detailed article on list of most beautiful Linux in 2022 here!

 Now, there’s a lot to Linux gaming than what meets the eye.
 Gaming on Arch-based distros like Manjaro is also possible, but there’s a myth that needs to be busted.
 People consider Arch-based distros hard to use, which is completely false.
 Learning a new distro requires effort, just like learning anything else.

 One amazing thing about Manjaro is its stability.
 It comes pre-installed with AMD and Nvidia gaming drivers just like Pop!_OS; hence, minimal effort is needed from the users’ end, making it the best Linux distro for gaming.
+Also, check out our guide on how to choose Linux distros for you in 2022.

 Garuda Linux Gaming Edition